LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

-*   U2F keys provide the best security layer especially for. remote users allowing them to access the system securely while outside the company network.
-Also, if the U2F keys are compromised, you can simply order a new device to update it.
+*   U2F keys provide the best security layer, especially for remote users allowing them to access the system securely while outside the company network.
+If the U2F keys are compromised, you can order a new device to update it.
-*   Most consumers carry cell phones these days, hence, SMS authentication provides the best user experience as they don’t have to install any software or memorize answers.
+*   Most consumers carry cell phones these days; hence, SMS authentication provides the best user experience as they don't have to install any software or memorize answers.
 *   Time-Based One Time Password (TOTP)  via authenticator app provides better security than SMS authenticator but requires the consumer to install the software.
 It falls between U2F and SMS authentication for convenience and security purposes.